yukiekajita/SQL-Database-Management-Project/README.md

 # SQL Project

-I designed the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+I designed the tables to hold data in the CSVs, imported the CSVs into a SQL database, and answered questions about the data.

 #### Data Modeling